-NORCROSS, GEORGIA: - American Megatrends Inc. (AMI), a global leader in BIOS and UEFI firmware, server and remote management tools, data storage products and unique solutions based on the Linux® and Android™ operating systems, is pleased to announce registration for the Fall 2017 UEFI Plugfest, hosted by American Megatrends, Inc., is now open for members of the UEFI Forum.
+NORCROSS, GEORGIA: - AMI, a global leader in BIOS and UEFI firmware, server and remote management tools, data storage products and unique solutions based on the Linux® and Android™ operating systems, is pleased to announce registration for the Fall 2017 UEFI Plugfest, hosted by AMI, Inc., is now open for members of the UEFI Forum.

 The UEFI Forum, a non-profit industry standards body that champions firmware innovation through industry collaboration and is responsible for developing, managing and promoting UEFI specifications, organizes Plugfests for members to test their latest UEFI implementations.
 This year, the Fall 2017 UEFI Plugfest will be held in Taipei, Taiwan from October 30 to November 3, at the Capital Hotel.

 The UEFI Forum community is comprised of 300+ member companies and industry influencers, focused on improving system performance and interoperability.
 At UEFI Plugfests, members can test their solutions on various platforms and OS versions, as well as on Host Bus Adapter (HBA) plug-in cards from independent hardware vendors (IHVs).
 Aside from the testing sessions, members also have the opportunity to attend technical sessions covering firmware-related topics and network with industry-leading member companies.
 By bringing together a community of well-known technology leaders with vast expertise in firmware development, the UEFI Forum fosters growth and innovation in the global firmware industry.